History of government

 Brexit requires radical change in the UK political system

 An updated version of this piece can be found on the PolicyBristol blog.
 What have we learned in the eight days since Britain voted to leave the EU by a margin of 3.8 percentage points?
-The country has jettisoned the foreign policy followed by all governments since 1961 yet the
+The country has jettisoned the foreign policy followed by all governments since 1961 yet the political class is paralysed even

 Brexit requires radical change in the UK political system Read More »